swshon/sidnet/README.md

 # Performance evaluation on Voxceleb1 test benchmark test (EER)
+Scoring was done using Cosine similarity.
+Expect 10~20% improvement if PLDA was used instead of Cosine similarity.
     5 layer CNN + Softmax: 7.06%
     5 layer CNN + Additive Margin Softmax (AMS) : 6.16%
     Resnet-50 + Softmax : 7.33%